When They Kick At Your Front Door:

 I think we are set for a very good season.
 I know we won't get far in the Carabao Cup, FA Trophy, and FA Cup.
 We should win the Conference League Cup and the Conference National League.

-On the other hand, we added three new players, plucking them out of the unemployment queue.
-Two of them just might be Premier League players and one is an insurance wing-sub should one of the three League One teams who are interested make a bid for Gary Leary.
+On the other side of the coin, we added three new players, plucking them out of the unemployment queue.
+Two of them just might be Premier League players and one is an insurance wing-sub should anybody make a bid for Gary Leary.

 That Was Then, This is Now

 Jose Parker.
 I never devoted much time to talking about him at first, during the 2019 Youth Intake, as he didn't look like much of a win.
 I did spend a lot of time talking about Kevin Jenkins but I should have talked about Parker.
 He's already League One-worthy but at the beginning he looked like only a 2-star prospect.
 Back then he had 9 Heading, 12 Marking, 8 Tackling, 11 Positioning, and 12 Jumping Reach.
-Now those stats are 12, 14, 11, 13, and 14.
-That's really good for this level but it's that pesky 11 Pace that makes me have zero interest in him.
+Now those stats are 12, 13, 11, 13, and 14.
+That's really good for this level but it's that pesky 11 Pace that makes me have zero interest in him as DC.
 Dammit.
 I mean, considering he started at 7, he's come a long way.
+Let us just hope that he makes it as a DMC.

 PREV GO TO INDEX OF UPDATES NEXT